ofallonlabs/saeedmirshekari/_src/blog/data-science-project-fraud-detection-in-healthcare-on-kaggle-data.md

 ---
 # Fraud Detection in Healthcare Claims (at Provider Level)

-Here is the [L﻿ink to the full GitHub Repository](https://github.com/pradlanka/medical-fraud-detection-analysis) including the Python codes and Jupyter Notebooks.
+Before you start reading, please note that this is the [L﻿ink to the full GitHub Repository](https://github.com/pradlanka/medical-fraud-detection-analysis) including the Python codes and Jupyter Notebooks.
+Below is an overview and summary of this project.

 ## 1. The Business Problem